M17-Project/M17_T9/README.md

 C code for T9 text entry method.

 ## Wordlist
 The `wordlist.txt` file contains a limited, reference list of English words.
-This list plus some extra entries are used in the C header file `dict_en.h`.
+This list is used in the C header file `dict_en.h`.